Privacy Policy

 Where the GDPR applies, our legal bases for processing are:

 - Performance of a contract (Art.
-6(1)(b) GDPR) — for processing your subscription entitlement via RevenueCat and Apple
+6(1)(b) GDPR) — for validating your Halora Pro purchase via RevenueCat and Apple, and for providing the optional account sign-in and cross-device sync that you request

 - Legitimate interests (Art.
-6(1)(f) GDPR) — for the operation of basic, anonymous subscription validation and fraud prevention
+6(1)(f) GDPR) — for basic purchase validation and fraud prevention

 - Legal obligation (Art.
 6(1)(c) GDPR) — for retention of financial records under German tax law

-You may withdraw consent at any time by revoking the relevant permission in iOS Settings.
+You may withdraw consent at any time by deleting your account, or by revoking the relevant permission in iOS Settings.

 12. Changes to This Policy